kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    same priority.
 We may decide to relax that assumption in the future follow-up enhancement.
 1. However, we start with separating the concepts of scheduling and preemption priorities from the very beginning.
 The first one is simple generalization of pod priority concept.
-The later allow for dynamically adjust the expected cost of preemption of a given workload.
+The later reflects the consequences of preemption and will eventually allow us for dynamic adjustments of those consequences over time.
 1. We start with a simple sub-optimal preemption algorithm that is based on the existing pod preemption algorithm used by kube-scheduler.
 1. We introduce a mechanism of "delayed preemption" to postpone actuation of preemption